 Are flex card benefits taxable income?

-No. Medicare Advantage supplemental benefits are not considered taxable income and will not affect your Social Security payments.
+No. Medicare Advantage supplemental benefits, including flex cards, are not considered taxable income.
+They will not affect your Social Security payments or federal tax liability.

 Do flex card funds roll over?

-Generally no. Most plans require you to use your benefit allowance within the designated period.
+Generally, no. Most plans require you to use your benefit allowance within the designated period (monthly or quarterly).
 Unused funds are typically forfeited.
+Some plans allow annual rollovers — check your specific plan's Evidence of Coverage (EOC) document.

-Can I use a flex card for cash?
+Can I use a flex card for cash or non-approved items?

-No. Flex cards are set up to decline purchases outside approved benefit categories and cannot be used for cash withdrawals.
+No. Flex cards are set up to decline purchases that don't fall within the approved benefit categories.
+They cannot be used for cash withdrawals.

-Will a flex card affect my SNAP benefits?
+Will a flex card affect my SNAP or other assistance benefits?

-No. Having a Medicare Advantage flex card does not affect your eligibility for SNAP, Medicaid, or other assistance programs.
+No. Having a Medicare Advantage flex card does not affect your eligibility for SNAP (food stamps), Medicaid, or other assistance programs.
+You can use both simultaneously if you qualify.